Shannondale, West Virginia: History

 In 1961, work commenced on an earthen dam to impound a 65 acre lake adjacent to and partially surrounding the clubhouse and pool.
 When it was completed, the lake was the largest in the state owned by a private entity.
 Building and membership in the community club (membership was concomitant with the purchase of development property) increased dramatically with the lake's completion.
 By 1970, Shannondale consisted of more than 500 homes, many of which were converted to full-time residences, and over 40 mi of roads.
 C. M. Johnson remains one of the few developers of "Shannondale style" communities who delivered what was promised to its membership.

 The club relinquished its private status in 1972 and was bought by a consortium of members in 1978.
 As a result of changing demographics and the loss of operating capital from land sales, the operation never regained the luster of the years of the late 1950s and 1960s.
 The club is now privately owned and operated as The Mountain Lake Club.
 The Lodge (formerly the Clubhouse) was destroyed by a tragic fire on June 19, 2003.
 The investigation into the cause of the conflagration has stalled, likely for good.
 The owners lack of adequate insurance (30k on a structure valued at 1.5M) virtually guarantees the club house will never be re-built.
-In fact, the area is now considered Historic Ruins and is marketed as a space for parties, weddings, or other events.
-The Lake House was subsequently renovated and now provides the residents and the public a means of accessing the lake for fishing, swimming, etc.
+In fact, the area is now considered historic ruins.